-Rights of use or admission
+Rights of use and admission

 - 2. a.
-We reserve the right to: - close or limit access to the cemeteries when necessary; and - withdraw the use of the cemeteries from any person or organisation. - b.
-You may bring dogs into the cemeteries, but they must be kept on a short lead and always remain under your control. - c.
+We reserve the right to: - close or limit access to the cemeteries when necessary and - withdraw the use of the cemeteries from any person or organisation. - b.
+You may bring dogs into the cemeteries, but they must be always kept on a short lead and under your control. - c.
 Dog fouling is prohibited. - d.
-Only vehicles associated with a funeral cortege, or those displaying a valid disabled parking permit ('blue badge') may enter the cemeteries.
-Any vehicle entering must be: - driven slowly keeping to the 10mph limit. - kept to the main roadways; and - parked in a way that does not inconvenience visitors or staff. - e.
-Cycling, scootering, and skateboarding is prohibited in any part of the cemetery; users of these modes of transport should dismount at the gate. - f.
-No consumption of alcohol may take place within the cemetery.
-Anyone under the effects of such substance will not be admitted or may be asked to leave.
+Only vehicles associated with a funeral cortege or those displaying a valid disabled parking permit (Blue Badge) may enter the cemeteries.

+Any vehicle entering must be:

+- driven slowly keeping to the ten miles an hour limit - kept to the main roadways, and - parked in a way that does not inconvenience visitors or staff. - e.
+Cycling, scootering, and skateboarding is prohibited in any part of the cemetery.
+Users of these modes of transport should dismount at the gate.